robertbrook/the-island/the-island.md

 Although I should have been exhausted, hungry, I found myself eating one as though only sampling some offered delicacy, for the sake of politeness.
 There was a fruit, cut in pieces that might be eaten all at once.
 It was pink, translucent, like a white peach or a lychee.
 It had a smell that was something other than floral; sweet, but almost like wood.

+Of course I was tired, or think I must have been tired, though my mind was not on that.
+I did not find my situation alien, or fascinating, but oddly calming.
+I had not, of course, been there before, or any place like it - but I felt at ease with my surroundings entirely.
+Almost as though I had visited it a long time before and forgotten for many years.

 The figure watched, or seemed to watch.
-And, when it had finished, made some formal motion to me.
+And, when it had finished, made some slight but formal motion to me.
 I felt I must acknowledge the help I had been given, but couldn't think of anything to say.
 I looked up, for the figure was a good head taller than I. I only thought to mirror the gesture made to me, which seemed too little, but also enough to satisfy the situation.

 The figure sat still, unmoving.
 I sat, too.
 I felt content and quite well.
 I felt better, really, than I had done for at least a month, maybe several months.
 Maybe a year.
 I felt no sense of happiness, but a sort of restedness and a slight intimation of possibility - as though I had been to in a situation that I had wished and worked for, for some long time.
 I felt as though I had come near to realizing some goal, or that I had just overcome a series of obstacles.
+There seemed nothing else to do.

 But, thinking on it, I couldn't think of a thing that would have made me think that way.
 I should have been exhausted, or in a panic, or anything other than the way I felt then.
 But there I sat, on my end of the bench, if it was a bench.
 At the other end, a figure who had pulled me from the water, away from what I knew would be the end.
 An end.